wingkeet/ask/README.md

 # ask
-Simple Node.js library to display choices and ask for selection
+Easy-to-use Node.js library to display choices and ask for selection.